Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 - Go to ***AWS Systems Manager > Application Management > Parameter Store*** to make sure that the values were correctly set.

-### Step 9: Create an ECS role for our Task Definition file and attach a policy that will allow ECS to execute the Task Definition
+### Step 9: Create an ECS role for our Task Definition file and attach a policy that will allow the ECS role to execute the Task Definition
-- In policies, create a service execution role, ```CruddurServiceExecutionRole``` [aws/policies/service-execution-policy.json](https://github.com/Msaghu/aws-bootcamp-cruddur-2023/blob/main/aws/policies/service-execution-policy.json)
+- In policies, create a service execution role, ```CruddurServiceExecutionRole``` [aws/policies/assume-role-execution-policy.json](https://github.com/Msaghu/aws-bootcamp-cruddur-2023/blob/main/aws/policies/assume-role-execution-policy.json)
-- The policy will allow ECS to execute the Task Definition file that we will create below:
+- The policy will allow ECS to assume a role to execute the Task Definition file that we will create below:
 - Run the following in the terminal to create the role:
 ```
 aws iam create-role \